 The IRS requires you to file a tax return when your gross income exceeds the sum of the standard deduction for your filing status plus one exemption amount.
 These filing rules still apply to senior citizens who are living on Social Security benefits.
 If you are a senior, however, you don't count your Social Security income as gross income.
 If Social Security is your sole source of income, then you don't need to file a tax return.

 When seniors must file

-If you are unmarried and at least 65 years of age, then you must file an income tax return if your gross income is $11,850 or more.
+For tax year 2017, you will need to file a return if you are unmarried and at least 65 years of age, and your gross income is $11,950 or more.
 However, if you live on Social Security benefits, you don't include this in gross income.
 If this is the only income you receive, then your gross income equals zero, and you don't have to file a federal income tax return.
 But if you do earn other income that is not tax-exempt, then each year you must determine whether the total exceeds $11,950.

 If you are married and file a joint return with a spouse who is also 65 or older, you must file a return if your combined gross income is $23,300 or more.
 If your spouse is under 65 years old, then the threshold amount decreases to $22,050.
 Keep in mind that these income thresholds only apply to the 2017 tax year, and generally increase slightly each year.

 When to include Social Security in gross income